Fu Dongju: Early life

-Fu Dongju was born in Taiyuan, Shanxi Province, on the 30th of December, 1924.
-In 1941, when she was attending Chongqing Nankai Secondary School, she joined the peripheral organization "the horn society" under the leadership of the southern bureau of the CPC Central Committee, whose members were mostly children of senior officials of the Kuomintang.
-She used her position to hand over confidential information about the Kuomintang and Chiang Kai-shek to Zhou Enlai from the Communist Party of China.
+Fu Dongju was born in Taiyuan, Shanxi Province, on 30 December 1924.
+In 1941, when she was attending Chongqing Nankai Secondary School, she joined the peripheral organization "the horn society" under the leadership of the southern bureau of the Central Committee of the Chinese Communist Party (CCP), whose members were mostly children of senior officials of the Kuomintang.
+She used her position to hand over confidential information about the Kuomintang and Chiang Kai-shek to Zhou Enlai from the CCP.

 In 1942, after graduating from high school, she entered the National Southwestern Associated University in Kunming with a major in English.
-Long Yun, who ruled Yunnan at the time, was more liberal, allowing the CCP and various other democratic parties to operate, allowing her to participate in the student movement during her college years and became a member of the CCP Underground Organisation.
+Long Yun, who ruled Yunnan at the time, was more liberal, allowing the CCP and various other democratic parties to operate, allowing her to participate in the student movement during her college years and became a member of the CCP Underground Organization.
 In December 1945, she joined the Democratic Youth League, a peripheral organization of the CCP in Kunming.

 Career

-On the 15th of November, 1947, she secretly joined the CCP while in Tianjin.
+On 15 November 1947, she secretly joined the CCP while in Tianjin.
 During the spring of 1948, under the leadership of the CCP and Nie Rongzhen, work for the peaceful liberation of Beijing began, organised by the central bureau of the CCP under Chairman Liu Ren (born 1909).
-In the autumn of 1948, during the Liaoshen campaign, Liu Ren sent cadres to Tianjin to have a meeting in secret with Fu Dong to convey the instructions of the communist party of china, asking her to do the work of her father Fu Zuoyi, and she went to Beijing.
+In the autumn of 1948, during the Liaoshen campaign, Liu Ren sent cadres to Tianjin to have a meeting in secret with Fu Dong to convey the instructions of the CCP, asking her to do the work of her father Fu Zuoyi, and she went to Beijing.
 In November 1948, Liu Ren, in accordance with Nie Rongzhen's instructions, asked Yu Diqing, secretary of the student work committee of the CCP's Beijing underground party, to move Fu Dong to Fu Zuoyi's side as soon as possible so as to keep abreast of Fu's situation.
 Duan Yongxuan instructed Yu Diqing to negotiate with Fu Zuoyi on behalf of the CCP.
 Yu Diqing searched for Fu Dong, who was staying at her father's apartment in Zhongnanhai.